xalitoarriaza/help/docs/multi-staging-old-app.md

 ## Goal

 **Move fast, break nothing.** Experimenting without downtimes.
-Multi staging is is quite the opposite of open heart surgery — it's an advanced strategy to run the same application in separate similar environments.
+Multi staging is quite the opposite of open heart surgery — it's an advanced strategy to run the same application in separate similar environments.
 It's especially useful in teams but can also bring benefits for the one-man-army.

 ### Use cases

 * **Feature development**: Build a new version while still being able to fix bugs in the running App without uploading all the new feature code.
 * **Purpose separation**: The backend team can break things while the front team can still work on.
-* **Continuous integration**: Code needs to be tested and monitored before deployed into to the live App.
+* **Continuous integration**: Code needs to be tested and monitored before being deployed to the live App.

 ### Common set ups

 * **staging + production**: "Staging" is where you do your development.
 "Production" runs the live App.
 From time to time you migrate all the (stable) changes from staging into production.
 * **temporary + production**: Same as above, it's more of a one-time-developed project.
-Maybe once a year their is an upgrade, a re-brush or alike.
+Maybe once a year there is an upgrade, a re-brush or alike.
 For this you utilize an additional, temporary environment, in which you do the upgrades.
 * **testing + staging + production**: Code changes are made to the testing environment.
 Once they seem stable, they get published to the staging where they are monitored and further tested.
 Finally they get published to production.

 ### Differences to local development

 Most likely you are developing with a local PHP environment on your machine.
-So your laptop is already a of kind of **staging** while the actual App at fortrabbit is **production**.
+So your laptop is already a kind of **staging** while the actual App at fortrabbit is **production**.

 A key aspect of multi-staging is that environments are nearly identical environments of production and development.
 A Mac with Mamp for example is for sure a bit different to the fortrabbit environment.